 Hidradenitis suppurativa is a chronic persistent or recurrent suppurative disease of unknown cause occurring in the apocrine follicles, usually affecting the groin and axillae and also other apocrine-bearing sites such as the breasts, perineum and buttocks.
 Follicular occlusion may lead to chronic relapsing inflammation, mucopurulent discharge and progressive scarring.
 Induration, ulceration and also sinus and fistula formation may occur.

 - The prevalence in Europe has been estimated to be in the region of 1%.

 - Overall it occurs more often in women.
 Submammary, axillary and inguinal involvement is more common in females but perineal involvement is more common in men.

 - Hidradenitis suppurativa is more common in Afro-Caribbean populations and is rare in people from Asia.

 - Cigarette smoking.

 - Lithium therapy.

-- Possibly increased in patients with diabetes and polycystic ovary syndrome.
+- Possibly increased in patients with diabetes, Crohn's disease and polycystic ovary syndrome.

 - Hormonal factors: tends to improve during pregnancy and when taking the combined oral contraceptive (COC) pill; tends to relapse after pregnancy and when stopping the COC pill.
 There may be premenstrual flares and it may remit after menopause.

-- Predominantly occurs in the axilla, groin, perineum, buttocks, scrotum and submammary regions.
+- It predominantly occurs in the axilla, groin, perineum, buttocks, scrotum and submammary regions.
 The axilla and groin are the most commonly affected sites.

 - Early lesions are solitary, painful and pruritic nodules and multiple sites may be affected at the same time.
 They may persist for weeks or months.
 Any subcutaneous extension appears as indurated plaques.
 Episodes of acute cellulitis may occur.